a7madZ3Dev/nCovid-19/README.md

 # nCovid-19

 A simple app used to track the coronavirus, which includes information on confirmed cases as well as deaths.
-Depending Provider as State Management.
+Depending on Provider as State Management.

 <div align="center">